tdilauro/Simplified-wiki/Authentication-For-OPDS-Extensions.md

 Different OPDS servers serve people in different ways.
 These extensions allow OPDS servers to explain on a high level how they operate and which populations they serve.

+These fields are purely advisory and, by themselves, have no effect on who can use the OPDS server.
+Once you connect to the server, you either have the credentials or you don't.
+The purpose of these fields is to aid discovery.
+Systems like the Library Simplified library registry use this data to help people distinguish between (for instance) their local public library and a private, members-only library in the same city.

 ## `audience`

 Some collections are open to the general public; others restrict access to students or people with other special qualifications.